Keeping Animal Pests Out of Your Garden

-Visual and auditory scare devices can be used to repel animals.
+Visual, auditory, and physical scare devices can be used to deter animals.
 These include ultrasonic repellers, motion-activated water sprayers, noise makers, and visual scare devices such as reflective tape and faux predators.
-The effectiveness of these devices usually diminishes over time as pests may become familiar with them.
+The effectiveness of these devices may diminish over time as pests become familiar with them.
 Surprise is the effect you're after, so plan on changing up your strategies.

 Learn what to do when these animals come between you and your garden.